A1198 road

 The A1198 is a road in Cambridgeshire, England, which runs between the A505 at Royston, and the A1307 on the outskirts of Huntingdon.

 History

 Roman Road

 The road follows the route of Ermine Street between the A505 at Royston, Hertfordshire and Godmanchester, near Huntingdon.

 20th century

 This road was designated as a major road during road classification in 1922, and originally carried the number A14.
-When the M11 motorway was completed in February 1980, and traffic was encouraged to follow the new motorway and the Via Devana (then the A604, now the A1307 and A14 roads) instead.
 By 1991, most of the former A14 was renumbered as the A1198, with short section of the route from Huntingdon to Alconbury being renumbered as a spur of the A604.

 21st century

-In August 2010, Cambridgeshire County Council announced the reduction of the road's speed limit from NSL (60 mph) to 50 mph in areas where concern was raised over the safety of traffic.
+In August 2010, Cambridgeshire County Council announced the reduction of the road's speed limit from 60 mph to 50 mph in areas where concern was raised over the safety of traffic.